zoedetlefsen/101176144_COMP3133_Assignment1/README.md

 # 101176144_COMP3133_Assignment1
-#Zoe Detlefsen
-#Assignment 1 - COMP3133 - Professor: Pritesh Patal
+Zoe Detlefsen - Assignment 1 - COMP3133 - Professor: Pritesh Patal \n
 As a newly hired Jr. Software Engineer my manager assigned me a task to develop Backend application using NodeJS, Express, GraphQL and MongoDB.
 He also wants me to apply my VCS (GitHub) skills to develop these